ringcentral/ringcentral-api-docs/docs/basics/code-samples.md

 ```

 Finally, run your code sample from the command line as you would normally.
 The script should read in the values from this file, and set all the local configuration properties accordingly.

+!!! tip ".env file security"
+    Your `.env` files contain sensitive information.
+Here are some tips to help keep them secure.
+    * **Keep `.env` files out of source control.** Don't check in .env files to source control.
+Consider using a vault instead, and add `.env` files to your `.git-ignore` (or equivalent) file.
+    * **Don't make `.env` files web-accessible.** Do not deploy your .env file to a directory that is accessible via http.
+Keep these files out of your web root folder.